 When it comes to USB key forensics, understanding the timeline of device connections and disconnections can be crucial.
-Let's dive into the three key temporal data points you can track:

 First Time Device Connected